Art Direction | Concept Illustration | 3D Modeling | Animation | Web Design | Window Display Design

 A WEBSITE was then needed not only for marketing, but also as a place to house the rendered event photos (their software would take pictures on location, then send them to the website for viewing and downloading).
 Budget guidelines only allowed us a simple website for this task, so I created a scrolling one pager with gallery and wrote the corresponding synopses ('What is it?', How it works').
 I provided them this basic template, which they later took and refined to fit their needs.

-THE WINDOWS were the most prominent feature (though things like awnings, signage and streetscape were also considered).
-I prefer a fully-dimensional, kinetic display, and so tried to come up with a budget-conscious, buildable solution that still reflected their brand in a visually-engaging way.
+THE WINDOWS of course were the most prominent feature (though things like awnings, signage and streetscape were also considered).
+Of all window design types, I prefer a fully-dimensional kinetic display, and so tried to come up with a budget-conscious, buildable solution that adequately reflected their brand in a visually-engaging way.

-The route is heavily trafficked by vehicles, but very little by foot, so the window design needed to be painted with a broad brush (minimizing details) - avoiding distraction for drivers, but engaging and legible enough to be consumed from a passing car.
+The route is heavily trafficked by vehicles, but very little by foot, so the windows needed to designed with broad strokes (minimizing small details) – avoiding distraction for drivers, but largely engaging and legible enough to be consumed from a passing car.

-A circular motif with a before-and-after, procedural theme, seemed most apt to highlight their 360-degree photo rig and photo-to-build service scenario.
+A circular motif with a procedural theme seemed most apt to highlight their 360-degree shaped rig and photo-to-build service scenario.
 Some illustrations of this idea are shown below.